-The license of the fonts vary, but are all free.
+The license of the fonts vary, but are all available at no cost.
 Note that the fonts not necessarily are free to distribute, and some fonts are available for non-commercial use only.

 For mange Aar siden levede en Keiser, som holdt saa uhyre meget af smukke nye Klæder, at han gav alle sine Penge ud for ret at blive pyntet.
 Han brød sig ikke om sine Soldater, brød sig ei om Comedie eller om at kjøre i Skoven, uden alene for at vise sine nye Klæder.
 Han havde en Kjole for hver Time paa Dagen, og ligesom man siger om en Konge, han er i Raadet, saa sagde man altid her: »Keiseren er i Garderoben!« –

 is the beginning of The Emperors New Clothes by Hans Christian Andersen in the original language (19th century Danish).